install4j HelpDownload

 • A normal user cannot be elevated to full privileges, so the user has to enter credentials for a different administrator account.
 A normal user is not likely to have these credentials, so by default the "Request privileges" action does not try to obtain full privileges for normal users.

-Under some circumstances, for example if you want to manage services in your installer, you absolutely require full privileges.
+Under some circumstances, for example, if you want to manage services in your installer, you absolutely require full privileges.
 In this case, you can select the "Try to obtain full privileges if normal user" property in the Windows category.

 • An admin user can be elevated.
-A UAC prompt will be shown in this case and the user simply has to agree in order to elevate privileges for the installer.
+A UAC prompt will be shown in this case, and the user simply has to agree to elevate privileges for the installer.
 Given that it is not possible to write to the program files directory without elevated privileges, this elevation is performed by default.
 With the "Try to obtain full privileges if admin user" property you can configure this behavior according to your own needs.

 By default, the installer will fail if the requested privileges cannot be obtained.
 You can deselect the "Show failure if requested privileges cannot be obtained" property in the Windows category to continue and let the user install into the user home directory or another writable directory.